pulibrary/figgy/docs/technical/viewer-flow.md

   else READ false DISCOVER true
     alt Logged In
       GraphQL-->>Pulfalight: status unauthorized, no HTML
-      %% This is where we'd have to handle CDL or click-through Pulfalight-->>User: Nothing
+      Pulfalight-->>User: Nothing
     else Not Logged in
       GraphQL-->>Pulfalight: status unauthenticated, no HTML